jmcooper/angular-hogwarts-tdd-kata/README.md

 ### 2.9.
 End to End

-How are we going to end to end test it? **I will click the register link on the catalog tab and notice a message saying it was successful.
+How are we going to end to end test it? **I will click the register link on the catalog menu and notice a message saying it was successful.
 Then I'll look at the schedule page and see the course I just registered for.**

 Are we finished with this story? **It depends, do we have a story disallowing scheduling mutiple course at the same time (with the exception of students using a Time-Turner)?**